earthstar-project/earthstar/docs/syncing.md

 * **Incoming sync query** -- which documents does the peer want to get?
 * **Outgoing sync query** -- which documents is the peer willing to share?

-For example, an incoming sync query of `{pathPrefix: "/wiki/"}` means you only want to get wiki-related documents.
+For example, an incoming sync query of `{pathStartsWith: "/wiki/"}` means you only want to get wiki-related documents.

 You could also use an incoming sync query to only get recent documents from the last week.